 Google Advanced Image Search

 *type in your search words at the top

 *then go all the way to the bottom, click next to "useage rights," pick "free to use or share"

 Only look at these if you have extra time!

 Discovery Education Clip Art Gallery use and citation information here

 Step 3: Evaluate the site you used to find your images using the scorecard.

-Step 4: If you decide that the image is the best one you can find, you need to cut and paste it into a Microsoft Power Point presentation file.
+Step 4: If you decide that the image is the best one you can find, you need to cut and paste it into a Google Document or Microsoft Word document.
 INCLUDE the CITATION!
 (Copy and paste the URL)

 Step 5: Note your preferred site for finding images on your scorecard.
 Share this with Mrs. Redford or Mrs. Rankin.